 Pregnancy Care

 Pregnancy is a special time and it’s important to take good care of your health and your baby’s.
-Proper prenatal care is key, and that means seeing your provider regularly, completing a Birth Preferences Plan that outlines your wishes for delivery, and touring the facilities at MarinHealth Medical Center.
-You should be sure to pre-register for your delivery, too!
+Proper prenatal care is key, and that means seeing your provider regularly, completing a birth preferences plan (available in English & Spanish) that outlines your wishes for delivery, and touring the facilities at MarinHealth Medical Center.
+You should be sure to pre-register (in English or Spanish) for your delivery, too!
 You can even make a free appointment with a MarinHealth pediatrician as a “Meet & Greet” so you’re all set up once the baby comes.

 Visits with Your Provider During Pregnancy